mmicire/nyt2png/README.md

 ```
 minicom -s
 ```
-Hit enter a few times and you should see a > prompt.
+After configuring the settings and entering minicom's terminal, hit enter a few times and you should see a > prompt.
-To stop the boot looping and configure the basics
+To stop the boot looping and configure the basics do the following.
 ```
 cs 0
 wifi_ssid_set SSID